confluentinc/ksql/design-proposals/klip-9-table-functions.md

 Note that any scalar values in the select will be duplicated for each row in the output.

+We will also support multiple table functions in a SELECT clause.
+In this situation, the results of the table functions are `zipped` together.

+The total number of rows returned is equal to the greatest number of values returned from any of the table functions.
+If some of the functions return fewer rows than others, the missing values are replaced with `null`.

 ## What is in scope